gnu-octave/GNU-Octave-enable-64/README.md

 In case of any problems, a detailed log of all console output is saved to `log/build.log` this way.

+> **Note for Debian/Ubuntu like distributions:**  They make SuiteSparse a
+> dependency for [GLPK](https://www.gnu.org/software/glpk/).
+For this reason,
+> this Makefile can optionally build and install the unaltered GLPK version by
+> calling:
+>
+>     make -j2 glpk 2>&1 | tee log/build_glpk.log

 ## More details